sajjadkheiri/EntityFramework-Examples/Tips.md

 ### what's difference between Find() and FirstOrDefualt()?

-First of all, Find() tries to read from DbContex like a cache.
-If it could not be able to fetch data go to the database.However, FirstOrDefualt() directly go to the database without any cache
+First, Find() tries to read from DbContex like a cache.
+If it could not be able to fetch data go to the database.
+However, FirstOrDefualt() directly goes to the database without any cache

 ### what's difference between SingleOrDefualt() and FirstOrDefualt()?

-The Single (and SingleOrDefault) was fastest for a database access, and also better than using First, as Single will throw an exception if your Where clause returns more than one result.
+The Single (and SingleOrDefault) was fastest for database access and better than using First, as Single will throw an exception if your Where clause returns more than one result.
 Single and

 ### Dependent and Principal entity?